← All Toolkits Pipa

 What does a clear no look like for this role?

 What would make you stop the process regardless of the upside?
-Naming your dealbreakers now stops you from rationalising your way past them when someone seems strong on paper.
+Naming your dealbreakers before you meet anyone makes it much easier to stay consistent when someone seems strong on paper.

 Kick-off Brief